What is the CPRA (California Privacy Rights Act)?

 The CPRA vs. the EU GDPR

-The CCPA is widely viewed as California’s version of the EU’s GDPR (General Data Protection Regulation).
+The CPRA is widely viewed as California’s version of the EU’s GDPR (General Data Protection Regulation).
 Just like the GDPR, the CPRA gives people more control over their personal data, and holds businesses more accountable for protecting the data they collect and process.

-However, there are many differences between the two laws, so even if your organization complies with the GDPR, it might not meet certain CCPA requirements.
+However, there are many differences between the two laws, so even if your organization complies with the GDPR, it might not meet certain CPRA requirements.

-Contact us to discuses your CCPA compliance needs
+Contact us to discuss your CPRA compliance needs